soheilgholami/soheilgholami.github.io/_projects/2024-01-01-p4-four-hands-manipulation.md

 <div class="section">
   <strong>Scientific Contributions:</strong>
   <ol>
-    <li> <strong> Soheil Gholami </strong>, Louis Munier, Mohamed Bouri, and Aude Billard, Four-Handed Solo Laparoscopic Anastomosis with the Support of Supernumerary Robotic Arms, International Conference on Robotics and Automation (ICRA40), Rotterdam, the Netherlands
+    <li> <strong> Gholami, S.</strong>, Munier, L., Bouri, M. and Billard, A., Four-Handed Solo Laparoscopic Anastomosis with the Support of Supernumerary Robotic Arms, International Conference on Robotics and Automation (ICRA40), Rotterdam, the Netherlands
     </li>
     <li><strong>Gholami, S.</strong>, Munier, L., Cabasse, C., Bouri, M., and Billard, A., 2023, Feet-Driven 4-Arm Manipulation: A Novel Approach for Solo Laparoscopic Anastomosis, CURAC 2023 in Basel.
 Extended abstract paper (best paper award)</li>
     <li><strong>Gholami, S.</strong>, Munier, L., Cabasse, C., Bouri, M., and Billard, A., 2023, Four-Arms Manipulation: a New Way to Implement Robotic Surgery, The Society for the Neural Control of Movement (NCM) in Canada.
 Abstract paper (poster presentation)</li>